erhathaway/cellular_automata/src/docs/what-is-a-automata.md

 | 1 | 1 | 1 |

-From the way *Generation 3* looks, We can say our population of cells evolves to a steady state of all *1s* after two generations
+From the way *Generation 3* looks, we can say our population of cells evolves to a steady state of all *1s* after two generations

 ##### Conclusion